Olof Palme Peace March: Events

+Olof Palme Peace Concert

+The Olof Palme Peace Concert, a rock concert related to the Peace March, took place in Lochotín, Plzeň, Czechoslovakia on 15 September.
+Musicians from Czechoslovakia, East Germany and West Germany participated.
+Fans of West German punk band Die Toten Hosen notably threw tomatoes and gravel at Czechoslovak pop singer Michal David (who performed immediately after Die Toten Hosen), causing altercations and the interrupting of the concert.

 Importance

 Many opposition activists in East Germany hoped that the Peace March might herald a more relaxed approach to political demonstrations by The Party.
 Earlier demonstrations had been violently suppressed, whereas the Olof Palme Peace March triggered only sporadic attacks on the peace activists.
 However, it soon became apparent that the authorities' strangely permissive reaction to this Peace March had resulted above all from the unusual circumstances presented by Honecker's visit to Bonn, and the government's unwillingness to risk the loss of face implicit in highly publicised assaults on peace marchers in the east while the eyes of the world's media were focused on Honecker's diplomacy in the west.

 Honecker returned home on 11/12 September and the police tactics became more aggressive regarding posters critical of government, which were confiscated in raids and/or banned in population centres such as Leipzig, Torgau and Dresden.
 Roughly two months after the Olof Palme Peace March, in late November 1987, the Stasi raided the Environment Library in Berlin, which had been set up in the cellar of a church building at the beginning of September 1987, just as peace activists were setting out on their march in the north of the country.
 The Environment Library was already becoming known as a meeting point for East German opposition groups, and in their raid the Stasi arrested a number of activists.
 They displayed an absence of their habitual discretion, which served notice on any who might have doubted it that no new freedom had been established for political opposition in East Germany.